IvanDeus/snmp-mon-js/README.md

 # snmp-mon-js
-Simple 4 graph SNMP Monitoring
+Simple 4 graph SNMP Monitoring.
+Will collect and store data into SQLite and show up to last 25 hours.
 ## setup

 git clone